When you donate to CCHS where does that money go?

 Food, medicine, vaccines, and other needs

 We also need a lot of medicine for our critters.
 We get a LOT of dogs with Lyme Disease, which thankfully is easily treated with antibiotics in dogs.
 After surgery animals may need antibiotics and pain medicine.
-Cats often get upper respiratory infections, which require antibiotics and sometimes other medicine.
+Cats often get upper respiratory infections, which require antibiotics and sometimes other medicines.
 Some animals get really stressed and need meds to help them calm down.
 Others are recovering from injuries and need meds to help them heal.
 Thankfully there are a lot of programs to help reduce the cost of some medications for our shelter critters, but it still can be pretty expensive, especially when we have a lot of animals.

 We give all our animals combo vaccines and our cats rabies vaccines.
 (Dogs have to be given their rabies vaccination by a vet, because it is legally required in Michigan).
 We also give our animals dewormer and flea and tick treatment.